Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 ### 2.4 - Connect and Login to Nexmo

-Within the `joinConversation` function, create an instance of the `ConversationClient` and login the current user in using the User JWT.
+Within the `joinConversation` function, create an instance of the `ConversationClient` and login the current user using the User JWT:

 ```js
 joinConversation(userToken) {